denis-ismailaj/distributed-systems-notes/MapReduce.md

 ## Semantics

-When the user-supplied `Map` and `Reduce` operators are deterministic functions of their input values, MapReduce produces the same output as would have been produced by a non-faulting sequential execution of the entire program.
+- When `Map` and `Reduce` are deterministic functions of their input values, MapReduce produces the same output as a non-faulting sequential execution of the entire program.

+- MapReduce can move forward as long as the master and one worker is alive.

 ## Optimizations